-- When an employee makes a claim of discrimination, the employer should emphasize the importance of confidentiality and that information will be disclosed only on a need-to-know basis.
-The employee should be assured that the employer has a zero tolerance policy for retaliation.
+- When an employee complains of discrimination, emphasize to that employee that the claim and all related details will be kept confidential and that information will be disclosed to others only on a need-to-know basis.
+Assure the employee (complainant) that the employer has a zero-tolerance policy for retaliation.

 - Select a neutral, objective and properly-trained investigator to gather and review evidence, conduct interviews and obtain the necessary facts from the complainant, the alleged wrongdoer(s) and all witnesses.
 Every stage of the investigation, including all interviews, should be carefully documented.